ruchisahota/gaia/v1/doc/documentation.md

 #### `updateTime (time)`

-Last update date of the object
+Last update date of the object.

 | Characteristics | Value  |
 | -               | -:     |